Police: Substitute teacher came to school drunk - NewsBreak

 FORT WAYNE, Ind.
 (WANE) — A substitute teacher at a Marion elementary school was arrested after police said he was drunk at school.

 The officer met with the teacher – identified as Shawn Spitler – and detected a “strong odor of an alcoholic beverage emitting from his breath,” according to a Marion Police report.
-Spitler also “exhibited other signs of impairment,” the report said.Texas disabled veterans without universal handicap signage could get a ticket
+Spitler also “exhibited other signs of impairment,” the report said.Adams County fugitive jumps from moving vehicle, K-9 finds him

 A portable breath test showed Spitler had a blood-alcohol content “higher than .10%,” the report said.